John Harrison: First three marine timekeepers

-In the 1720s, the English clockmaker Henry Sully invented a marine clock that was designed to determine longitude: this was in the form of a clock with a large balance wheel that was vertically mounted on friction rollers and impulsed by a frictional rest Debaufre type escapement.
+In the 1720s the English clockmaker Henry Sully invented a marine clock that was designed to determine longitude: this was in the form of a clock with a large balance wheel that was vertically mounted on friction rollers and impulsed by a frictional rest Debaufre-type escapement.
 Very unconventionally, the balance oscillations were controlled by a weight at the end of a pivoted horizontal lever attached to the balance by a cord.
 This solution avoided temperature error due to thermal expansion, a problem which affects steel balance springs.
-Sully's clock kept accurate time only in calm weather, because the balance oscillations were affected by the pitching and rolling of the ship.
-However his clocks were amongst the first serious attempts to find longitude in this way.
+Sully's clock kept accurate time only in calm weather, however, because the balance oscillations were affected by the pitching and rolling of the ship.
+Still, his clocks were among the first serious attempts to find longitude by improving the accuracy of timekeeping at sea.
 Harrison's machines, though much larger, are of similar layout: H3 has a vertically mounted balance wheel and is linked to another wheel of the same size, an arrangement that eliminates problems arising from the ship's motion.